Concept Card: Mini Protein Shake

 Jacqueline is a nutrition professional with strong affinity for communication and innovation.
 Joining Fonterra in 2018, she brings over 19 years’ experience in the global food and beverage industry along with a Master of Science in Human Nutrition and a minor in Marketing and Consumer Science from Wageningen University & Research.

-As a Global Lead Nutritionist for Active Living, she is responsible for providing nutritional knowledge and oversight, as well as supporting the research and development of innovative nutritional solutions that meet consumer needs in the health, wellbeing, and medical space.
+As a Global Lead Nutritionist for Advanced Nutrition, she is responsible for providing nutritional knowledge and oversight, as well as supporting the research and development of innovative nutritional solutions that meet consumer needs in the health, wellbeing, and medical space.